srobo/docs/simulator/programming/index.md

 Unless otherwise stated, the simulator’s API is the same as the real SR API described in the [programming docs]({{ site.baseurl }}/programming/).

-### Robot

-There are two possible classes you can use to control your robot.
-You are encouraged to use the newer [`ManualTimestepRobot` class][manual-timestep-class] rather than the older `Robot` class.
-This avoids unpredictable behaviour which can result from simulator time not passing at the same rate as real time.

-[manual-timestep-class]: /docs/simulator/programming/time#manual-timestep-robot

 ### Motors

 Your robot has one motor board attached, the left wheel in port `m0`, and the right wheel in `m1`.